Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Multi-vortices and solvability of the auxiliary equation: the case of the whole plane

 where $\Pi_\Xi=\sum_{\xi_j\in\Xi}\Pi_j$, and, therefore, due to the structure of functions $\bar u_\Xi$, $\tilde\psi_{0,L}$ and $\tilde\varphi_{0,L}$, we have

 Thus, without loss of generality, we may assume that

 for some $\delta>0$ which is independent of $L$.
 Let $\Phi_L$ be the cut-off function, the same as in Section \ref{s0} and let $\tilde S$ be the stream function of $\tilde Z$.
-Then, analogously to \eqref{1.s0}, we see from \eqref{2.Z} that $\tilde S$ can be presented in the form of a Zygmund-Calderon operator applied to the function from $L^\infty$.
+Then, analogously to \eqref{1.s0}, we see from \eqref{2.Z} that $\tilde S$ can be presented in the form of a Zygmund--Calderon operator applied to the function from $L^\infty$.
 Thus, $\tilde S\in BMO$ and therefore

 { see \cite{FS72} (and also \cite{Pat23} for the elementary and self-contained proof of the logarithmic estimate).}

 On the other hand, using \eqref{1.cl} and arguing as in the proof of Lemma \ref{Lem2.pro}, we get